Autodelta

 Autodelta SpA was the name of Alfa Romeo's competition department.
-Established in 1961 as Auto-Delta, the company was started by Carlo Chiti and Lodovico Chizzola, former Alfa Romeo and Ferrari engineers.
-The team was officially made a department of Alfa Romeo on March 5, 1963.
-The team was originally based in Feletto Umberto, Udine, before moving closer to Alfa Romeo's facilities in Settimo Milanese in 1964 and officially becoming Autodelta SpA.
-This allowed Autodelta to use the Balocco test track for new racing cars and prototypes.
+Established in 1961 as Auto-Delta by Carlo Chiti and Lodovico Chizzola, former Alfa Romeo and Ferrari engineers, the company was officially made a department of Alfa Romeo on March 5, 1963 by the then president of Alfa Romeo Giuseppe Luraghi.
+Originally based in Feletto Umberto, Udine, the team subsequently moved closer to Alfa Romeo's facilities in Settimo Milanese in 1964, officially becoming Autodelta SpA.
+The move enabled Autodelta to use the Balocco test track for new racing cars and prototypes.

 The purpose of the company was bringing Alfa Romeo back to the top level of motor racing after Alfa Romeo's success in the 1950s.
-The first car developed together with Alfa Romeo and Autodelta was the Giulia TZ introduced in June 1962.
-The TZ was updated to TZ2 in 1965, with both cars taking many wins in various championships.
-Alfa Romeo and Autodelta would later introduce the GTA to even more success.
+The first car jointly developed by Alfa Romeo and Autodelta was the Giulia TZ in June 1962.
+The TZ was updated to TZ2 in 1965, with both cars taking many wins in various touring car championships.
+Alfa Romeo and Autodelta would later introduce the GTA.

-After success in grand tourer racing, Chiti persuaded Alfa Romeo to develop sportscars for the World Sportscar Championship.
+After success in grand tourer racing, Chiti persuaded Alfa Romeo to develop sportscars for the World Sportscar Championship, from 1967 onwards.
 Alfa Romeo built 2.0, 2.5 and 3.0 litre V8 engines, and later a flat-12 for what would become the Tipo 33 racing car.
 This racing program led to Alfa Romeo winning the constructors championships in 1975 and 1977.
 Autodelta manufactured a road going version of the Tipo 33, the Alfa Romeo 33 Stradale between 1967 and 1969.

 After winning the sportscar championships, Alfa Romeo turned to supplying engines to the Brabham Formula One team and eventually returned to the sport with a factory team in 1979, run by Autodelta.
 The team also prepared Alfa Romeo rally cars such as the Alfetta GTVs.

-Although the division was eventually phased out, Alfa Romeo used the Autodelta name again for their AutoDelta Squadra Corse team in the European Touring Car Championship run by N.Technology.
+In 1984 Chiti left Alfa Romeo to establish Motori Moderni.
+Although the division was eventually phased out, Alfa Romeo continued to use the Autodelta name again for their AutoDelta Squadra Corse team in the European Touring Car Championship run by N.Technology.